tayalmanan28/my_blogs/_posts/2022-09-13-Curriculum-for-Reinforcement-Learning.md

 - A does not want to take too many steps when B is failing.

 In this way, the interaction between Alice and Bob automatically builds a curriculum of increasingly challenging tasks.
 Meanwhile, as A has done the task herself before proposing the task to B, the task is guaranteed to be solvable.
 The paradigm of A suggesting tasks and then B solving them does sound similar to the Teacher-Student framework.
-However, in asymmetric self-play, Alice, who plays a teacher role, also works on the same task to find challenging cases for Bob, rather than optimizes B&rsquo;s learning process explicitly.</p>
+However, in asymmetric self-play, Alice, who plays a teacher role, also works on the same task to find challenging cases for Bob, rather than optimizes B&rsquo;s learning process explicitly.

 ## Automatic Goal Generation
 Often RL policy needs to be able to perform over a set of tasks.
 The goal should be carefully chosen so that at every training stage, it would not be too hard or too easy for the current policy.
 A goal $g \in \mathcal{G}$ can be defined as a set of states $S^g$ and a goal is considered as achieved whenever an agent arrives at any of those states.
-The approach of Generative Goal Learning (<a href="https://arxiv.org/abs/1705.06366">Florensa, et al. 2018</a>) relies on a <strong>Goal GAN</strong> to generate desired goals automatically.
+The approach of Generative Goal Learning (<a href="https://arxiv.org/abs/1705.06366">Florensa, et al. 2018</a>) relies on a **Goal GAN** to generate desired goals automatically.
 In their experiment, the reward is very sparse, just a binary flag for whether a goal is achieved or not and the policy is conditioned on goal,

 $$
 \begin{aligned}